Possibility Frames and Forcing for Modal Logic: Conclusion

 Dragalin's approach in terms of closure operators also appears in the semantics for substructural logics, including substructural modal logics, using \textit{closure frames} in \citealt[\S~12.2]{Restall2000}.
 In the non-modal case, a (full) closure frame is a tuple $\mathcal{F}=\langle S,\sqsubseteq, \Gamma\rangle$ where $\langle S,\sqsubseteq\rangle$ is a poset and $\Gamma\colon \wp(S)\to\wp(S)$ is a closure operator as above, but on the full powerset algebra rather than just the Heyting algebra of downsets, and by not requiring that $\Gamma$ is a nucleus, one can give semantics for \textit{non-distributive} logics.
 Otherwise the idea is as above: propositional variables must be interpreted as fixed points of $\Gamma$, and the semantic clause for disjunction is $\mathcal{M},x\Vdash \varphi\vee\psi$ iff $x\in\Gamma(\llbracket \varphi\rrbracket^\mathcal{M}\cup\llbracket \psi\rrbracket^\mathcal{M})$.
 (There is also a more general semantics for substructural negation.)
 Possibility semantics emerges in the case where $\Gamma (X)=\mathrm{int}(\mathrm{cl}(\mathord{\Downarrow}X))$ as in Fact \ref{RefReg}.\ref{RefReg2.5}.

 Finally, the closure operator approach also appears in the \textit{truth-ground semantics} for intuitionistic propositional logic in \citealt{Rumfitt2012,Rumfitt2015}.
-Rumfitt considers lower semilattices $\langle S,\sqsubseteq\rangle$ with a bottom element\footnote{Rumfitt goes up rather than down for refinements (writing `$\bullet$' for join), but we maintain our convention from Remark \ref{Flipped}.} and picks a specific closure operator $j$ on $\wp(S)$, namely the operator $(\cdot)^{ul}$ used for the MacNeille completion in \S~\ref{MacNeille}.
-As above, admissible propositions are taken to be the fixed points of $j$, and since the fixed points of $(\cdot)^{ul}$ are downsets, they are elements of the Heyting algebra $\mathbb{H}(S,\sqsubseteq)$.
+Rumfitt considers nontrivial lower semilattices $\langle S,\sqsubseteq\rangle$ with a bottom element\footnote{Rumfitt goes up rather than down for refinements (writing `$\bullet$' for join), but we maintain our convention from Remark \ref{Flipped}.} and picks a specific closure operator on $\wp(S)$, namely the operator $(\cdot)^{ul}$ used for the MacNeille completion in \S~\ref{MacNeille}.
+As above, admissible propositions are taken to be the fixed points of the closure operator, and since the fixed points of $(\cdot)^{ul}$ are downsets, they are elements of the Heyting algebra $\mathbb{H}(S,\sqsubseteq)$.
+Under an assumption Rumfitt calls \textit{stability}, $(\cdot)^{ul}$ becomes a nucleus $j$ on $\mathbb{H}(S,\sqsubseteq)$.
 Since $\langle S,\sqsubseteq\rangle$ is a lower semilattice, the relative pseudocomplement in $\mathbb{H}(S,\sqsubseteq)$ may be defined by $X\rightarrowtriangle Y=\{s\in S\mid \forall x\in X,\, s\meet x\in Y\}$, which is how Rumfitt defines implication.
 As above, the conjunction of propositions is their intersection and the disjunction is the closure of their union.
 Thus, also as above, from the complete Heyting algebra $\mathbb{H}(S,\sqsubseteq)$ we obtain the complete Heyting algebra $\mathbb{H}(S,\sqsubseteq)_j$.
 Possibility semantics would instead take $j$ to be $\mathrm{int}(\mathrm{cl}(\mathord{\Downarrow}(\cdot)))$ with respect to the poset obtained from the bounded lower semilattice by deleting $\bot$.

 Since both Humberstone \citeyearpar{Humberstone1981} and Rumfitt \citeyearpar{Rumfitt2012,Rumfitt2015} speak of `possibilities', one could reasonably use the term `possibility semantics' for the general approach using some closure operator or other, reserving the term `classical possibility semantics' for the specific choice of $j$ as $\mathrm{int}(\mathrm{cl}(\mathord{\Downarrow}(\cdot)))$. $\triangleleft$\\